Home Ed Days

 Plan your day

-Select a Mail Rail ride time when you book.
+Select a Mail Rail time when you book.
+There are two hourly slots at 11.00 and 13.00.
+Three trains run per hour and the ride lasts 15 minutes.
 Choose your workshop time and Sorted! session on the day.
 Other activities are drop-in.

 - Museum entry and Mail Rail ride – Book a train time